robbie-cahill/tunnelmole-client/README.md

 - Share it with anyone over the internet such as a friend, colleague or client to show off your work

 ### Installation
+There are a couple of ways to install Tunnelmole.

 If you have **NodeJS 16.10** or later, you can install Tunnelmole by running
 ```
 sudo npm install -g tunnelmole
 ```

-If not and you don't want to update to a supported version of Node yet, you can install the latest precompiled binary for your platform.
-This has the right version of node built in.
+Alternatively you can install the latest precompiled binary for your platform.
+This has the right version of Node built in.
+You don't need any specific version of Node installed for this approach.
 #### Linux
 Copy and paste the following into a terminal
 ```